 How do I get it and how much do I need?

-Food sources of vitamin D include fatty fish (tuna, mackerel, eel, salmon), beef liver, egg yolks.
-However the small amounts derived from these foods is generally not enough to restore deficient levels of vitamin D to an optimal level for good health.
-Another concern is the toxic levels of contaminants such as mercury contained in some fish, so this factor needs to be balanced against the positive value of fish as a nutrient source.
+Food sources of vitamin D include fatty fish, (tuna, mackerel, eel, salmon), beef liver, and egg yolks.
+However, the small amounts derived from these foods is generally not enough to restore deficient levels of vitamin D to an optimal level for good health.
+Another concern is the toxic levels of contaminants such as mercury contained in some fish, so this factor may need to be considered against the positive value of fish as a nutrient source.

 Getting safe and adequate Vitamin D supplementation:

 Vitamin D synthesised in the body through exposure to sunlight is self-regulating and non-toxic.
 Toxicity is only possible from supplemented vitamin D at very high doses.
-When treating deficiency symptoms an initial blood test through the Dr to check serum levels is a good idea, and another after a few months of supplementation to monitor progress towards optimum levels and adjust dosage accordingly.
+When treating deficiency symptoms, an initial blood test through a qualified professional to check serum levels is recommended, and another blood test a few months after supplementation has begun to monitor progress towards optimum levels and adjust dosage accordingly.

 Vitamin D supplements currently available in NZ have 1000IU per capsule.

 There are two forms of vitamin D supplement: D2 and D3.
 Vitamin D3 (Cholecalciferol) is the most effective form of supplementation to take.